tsantoso79/6m-data-1.0-Welcome-Onboarding/installation.md

 > The video above also applies to Windows and Mac user.
 Only exception is that Windows users are required to connect to WSL first.

+Please refer to [Reference - Git and Github](reference.md#git-and-github) for more learning resource on Git and Github.

 ## Conda/Miniconda

 Conda is a package and environment manager that we will be using throughout this program, to manage our Python packages and environments.
 Miniconda is a lightweight version of the Anaconda distribution, designed for users who prefer a minimal installation.
 It includes only the essentials: Python, conda (the package and environment manager), and their dependencies.
 Unlike Anaconda, which comes preloaded with hundreds of scientific packages, Miniconda allows you to install only the packages you need, making it more flexible and less resource-intensive.